Free Operations Manual Templates

 4. Job aids

-Include meaningful job aids to make your operations manual a reliable resource for employees.
+Includeing job aids makes your business operation manual a valuable resource.
 Job aids can take many forms, like:

 • Checklists.